.webp)

 Many strong students are denied admission not because they lack ability, but because their application fails to communicate who they are.
 Your application must reflect your capability.

-This is structured admissions strategy, not generic advising.
+Each meeting is structured around exactly what you need, not generic advising.

 1. Clarifying Academic Direction